amilmohd155/react-native-reanimated-timer/README.md

 ## Features

+Features

-- 🧩 **Highly Composible** - All components — Timer, Stopwatch, and Clock — are now fully composable.
+- 🧩 **Highly Composable** – All components — Timer, Stopwatch, and Clock — are fully composable for complete flexibility.
-- ⚡ **High Performance** – Achieves smooth 60FPS animations using Reanimated
+- ⚡ **High Performance** – Achieves smooth 60 FPS animations powered by Reanimated.
-- 🎨 **Fully Customizable** – Configure behavior, appearance, and animations via flexible props
+- 🎨 **Fully Customizable** – Configure behavior, appearance, and animations through flexible props.
-- 🎞️ **Built-in Entry & Exit Animations** – Seamlessly integrate with Reanimated transitions
+- 🎞️ **Built-in Entry & Exit Animations** – Seamlessly integrate with Reanimated transitions.
-- 🧩 **Powered by Reanimated v3** – Utilizes the latest version for optimal performance and capabilities
+- 🧱 **Powered by Reanimated** – Built with Reanimated for smooth, performant, and reliable animations.
-- 🎨 Support Classnames
+- 🎨 **Supports className Prop** – Works with `NativeWind` for Tailwind-style styling, and optionally uses `tailwind-merge` for intelligent class merging.
-- 🚀 **Expo-Compatible** – Works out of the box with managed Expo projects
+- 🚀 **Expo-Compatible** – Works out of the box with managed Expo projects.
-- ✨ **TypeScript First**– Fully typed for better DX and safer code
+- ✨ **TypeScript First** – Fully typed for an enhanced developer experience and safer code.

 ## Components